nvdlove/Brawlhalla-ELO-Generator/README.md

 Open **Visual Studio**, then go to:

-all required NuGet packages should automatically download
+All required NuGet packages should download automatically when you open and build the project.

 ---